Jackson Institute for Global Affairs

 Exploration of the international politics of the Middle East through a framework of analysis that is partly historical and partly thematic.
 How the international system, as well as social structures and political economy, shape state behavior.
 Consideration of Arab nationalism; Islamism; the impact of oil; Cold War politics; conflicts; liberalization; the Arab-spring, and the rise of the Islamic State.

-GLBL 750a, American Power in the Twenty-First Century: Lessons in Diplomacy John Kerry
+GLBL 750b, American Power in the Twenty-First Century: Lessons in Diplomacy John Kerry

 Led by former Secretary of State John Kerry ’66, this seminar examines U.S. foreign policy in the twenty-first century.
 It takes an interdisciplinary approach to understanding diplomacy both in theory and practice, and it examines the core subjects on which the Kerry Initiative is focused: failed and failing states, the challenge of authoritarian populism, rising sectarianism and violent extremism, climate change and other environmental threats, capacity building and anti-corruption, and global economic opportunity and development.
 Students focus on a series of case studies from the perspective of those who make and implement U.S. foreign policy.
 Application and course dates at http://jackson.yale.edu/apply/american-power-21st-century-lessons-diplomacy.

-GLBL 771b, Effective States, Weak States, and Citizens in the 21st Century Clare Lockhart
+GLBL 771b, Effective States, Weak States, and Citizens in the Twenty-First Century Clare Lockhart

-Analysis of the role of the state and the social compact in the 21st Century.
+Analysis of the role of the state and the social compact in the twenty-first century.
 Consideration of the changing dynamics (including digital, demographics, globalization), and the challenges and opportunities this presents for the role of the state in meeting citizen expectations.
 Analysis of the functions the state is expected to perform.
 Examination of cases of success and setbacks in responding to these challenges.
 Review of perspectives of and policy options for domestic actors and international actors.
-The seminar is a graduate class but undergraduates may also apply.
-The seminar will be limited to 16 places.
-Given the limited space available, students may reach out to the professor directly by email to discuss enrollment.
+This is a graduate seminar, but undergraduates may also apply.
+Enrollment is limited to sixteen.
+Given the limited space available, students may e-mail the instructor to discuss enrollment.

-GLBL 790a or b, Leadership Stanley McChrystal and Christopher Fussell
+GLBL 789a and GLBL 790b, Leadership Stanley McChrystal and Christopher Fussell

-This course examines the practical execution of leadership in today's environment.
+This course examines the practical execution of leadership in today’s environment.
 Using a combination of historical case studies and recent events, we review how dramatic changes in technology, society, politics, media, and globalization have increased the complexity of the tasks facing modern leaders.
 Although the course includes the military aspects of leadership, the overall objective is to study leadership in a wider context, identifying the common factors shared by politics, business, education, warfare, and other fields.
 Specific topics include the changing leadership environment; the role of the leader; driving change; making difficult decisions; dealing with risk; coping with failure; navigating politics; and the effect of modern media.
-Application and course dates at http://jackson.yale.edu/apply/glbl-790/.
-Class dates are Sept 9, Sept 10, Sept 21, Sept 22, Oct 5, Oct 6, Oct 12, Oct 31, Nov 2, Nov 3, Nov 4, Nov 28, Nov 30, Dec 1.
+This is an application-only course offered over two terms (fall, spring); final grade is granted only upon completion of both terms (GLBL 789 and GLBL 790).
+Course application: http://jackson.yale.edu/apply/glbl-790.
+Application deadline: Aug.
+13. ½ Course cr per term

 GLBL 792a, Ethical Choices in Public Leadership Eric Braverman